Internet trolls face tough new UK rules

 The government’s Defamation Bill aims to make the process of suing for defamation less expensive and more accessible, while providing for free speech.

-British defamation laws are considered to be among the world’s toughest, with the burden of proof on the defendant, but the cost of taking action favors the wealthy.
+British defamation laws are considered to be among the world’s toughest, with the burden of proof on the defendant, but the cost of taking action favours the wealthy.

 The proposed bill is passing through parliament at the same time as the ongoing Leveson inquiry looks into media ethics.
 The enquiry was prompted by a phone hacking scandal that has shaken the establishment and questioned the power of the press and the nature of its relationship with politicians and the police.